ctrlaltcoop/taz-echtzeitanalyse/README.md

 $ python manage.py runserver
 ```

+### tmuxp

+If you like tmux you can use tmuxp to conveniently launch both development commands in one session using the [tmuxp.ini](tmuxp.ini).
+Just install tmuxp[^5] and type tmuxp load tmuxp.ini in this directory.

 ## Frontend

 The frontend is developed in a seperate toolchain in [frontend/static_src/](frontend/static_src) using `vue CLI`.
 For development instructions